JacobUdel/JacobUdel/README.md

 <h1>Jacob Udel</h1>
-<p>I'm a software engineer interested in a variety of topics and technologies.</p>
+<p>I am a long term developer who strives to produce impactful software in whatever domain I work.
+Currently, I am developing a database of Search and Rescue Dogs within Colorado that will be capable of dispatching these dog teams to search missions by geographic location.
+I’ve written code that’s made a difference for municipal governments, major corporations, and scientific research agencies to name a few examples. </p>
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/jacobudel/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="" height="30" width="40" /></a>